MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditctrl-class.md

 - [Using CRichEditCtrl](../../mfc/using-cricheditctrl.md)

-- Knowledge Base article Q259949 : INFO: SetCaretPos() Is Not Appropriate with CEdit or CRichEditCtrl Controls

 For an example of using a rich edit control in an MFC application, see the [WORDPAD](../../visual-cpp-samples.md) sample application.

 ## Inheritance Hierarchy